m3dev/gokart/docs/task_parameters.rst

 gokart.TaskInstanceParameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :func:`~gokart.parameter.TaskInstanceParameter` is executes a task using the results of a task as dynamic parameters.
+The :func:`~gokart.parameter.TaskInstanceParameter` executes a task using the results of a task as dynamic parameters.

 .. code:: python